As of June 25, 2018, we’ve made some changes to the way our mortgage approvals work. You can read more about our Power Buyer ProcessTM.

 More important to determining your personal mortgage rate is the acronym IPAC: income, property, assets and credit.
 When mortgage lenders make loans, they have to judge the relative risk of the loan.
 That’s what IPAC is all about.

-4. Earnest Money Deposit
+Earnest Money Deposit

 When your loan closes, the earnest money deposit can be applied to your down payment or other closing costs.

-6. Know the Market
+Knowing the Neighborhood’s Market

 Some questions to ask yourself in order to determine the best possible offer include the following:

 When you move in, make sure the power company knows so that the lights actually come on when you hit the switch.
-The same principle applies to water, cable and Internet services.
+The same principle applies to water, cable and internet services.
 Make sure to have everything lined up ahead of your arrival.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.